warming151/dynamic-ML-model-sepsis-mortality/README.md

 Coding for paper "A machine learning model derived from analysis of time-course gene-expression datasets reveal temporally stable gene markers predictive of sepsis mortality"

 ## Running step
-Run "coconut_three_dataset.R" for downloading the public dataset and normalization by using COCONUT.
+Download the public dataset from GEO Database.

 "Limma" R package for obtaining bulk DEGs.